coreos/coreos-cloudinit/README.md

 ## Examples

-### Inject an SSH key and bootstrap an etcd cluster using cloud-config
+### Inject an SSH key, bootstrap etcd, and start fleet using a cloud-config

 ```
 #cloud-config